 A couple of those… and you certainly will be in paradise.

-NOTE: Paradise is due to open on 18th November.
+NOTE: Paradise is open for lunch and dinner, Monday-Saturday.
 You can find out more at their website right HERE.